bergesinstitute/graf-method/book-2-unit-8.md

 - For places

 *Yo no conozco Venecia.* (I have never been to Venice.
 Lit.
-“I don't know Venice”)
+“I don't know Venice.”)

 - For cultural items (*movies, books, etc.*)